CHEROKEE NATIONAL RESEARCH CENTER

 The Cherokee National Research Center is a state-of-the-art facility that is home to a collection of thousands of Cherokee artifacts and archives formerly housed at the Cherokee Heritage Center.
 We are committed to honoring the legacy of the Cherokee Heritage Center, who have been incredible stewards of this collection since 1967.

 Admission to our library and research rooms is free and open to the public.
 Genealogy services are available by appointment.
+Please use the following form to begin a genealogy service request.

 Tuesday - Saturday